 - Request Transcripts: In some institutions including NewSchool of Architecture & Design, applicants must have completed at least one semester of full-time, post-secondary level education to be considered a transfer student.
 Applicants must submit transcripts from all the institutions previously attended and transcripts should also indicate any course work currently in progress.
 Official transcripts will be required prior to enrollment.

-- Submit Portfolio: At most schools, a portfolio review is required for all students seeking advanced placement, which will be reviewed by the Admissions Committee.
+- Submit Portfolio: At most schools, an architecture portfolio review is required for all students seeking advanced placement, which will be reviewed by the Admissions Committee.
 Portfolios are a compilation of the student’s art and design work and requirements vary by program.

 Did You Know…